ploomber/soopervisor/doc/tutorials/aws-batch.rst

     if you successfully submitted tasks, but they are stuck in the console in ``RUNNABLE`` status.
-It's likely that the requested resources (the ``container_properties`` section in ``soopervisor.yaml``) exceeded the capacity of the compute environment.
+It's likely that the requested resources (the ``container_properties`` section in ``soopervisor.yaml``) exceeded the capacity of the computing environment.
 Try lowering resources and submit again.
 If that doesn't work, `check this out <https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/>`_.

 .. tip::

-    To number of concurrent jobs is limited by the resources in the Compute Environment.
+    The number of concurrent jobs is limited by the resources in the Compute Environment.
 Increase them to run more tasks in parallel.

 **Congratulations!
 You just ran Ploomber on AWS Batch!**